10 Apr Why looks matter: eating with our eyes

 As part of the event, we did a sight-and-taste test.
 We were given four spoons with a mixture coloured green, red, white and browny-black.
 We were then asked to place them in order of being sour, sweet, salty or bitter.
 The answers from three out of four respondents fitted mine and those of the gastrophysicist.

-The importance of how food is presented
+The importance of presentation

 Size and shape also matter.
 Research shows: